 The SD memory card's or SDHC memory card's write protect tab is set to "Write protect".
 When recording to, erasing from or formatting the memory card, slide the write protect tab upward (p.
-200).
+198).

 The Date/Time menu appears.

-The built-in rechargeable lithium battery charge is Recharge the built-in battery immediately (p.
-8). low.
+The built-in rechargeable Recharge the built-in battery lithium battery charge is immediately (p.
+13). low